syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Localization.md

 {
     this.InitializeComponent();
     SfPopupLayoutRenderer.Init();
-    // Applyig localization for UWP
+    // Applying localization for UWP
     CultureInfo.CurrentUICulture = new CultureInfo("fr");
     LoadApplication(new SwitchSample.App());
 }